 When you and I prioritize our values within the given constraints of work and family obligations, it becomes easier to be more efficient and more effective without the added stress.

 Prioritizing Values in 3 Moves

 - Outcomes – Get clear on the most important quality of life experiences you want to have.
 List them and list how often they need to happen.

 - Identify Constraints – What obligations, time challenges and other people’s agendas get in the way of the outcomes you want to achieve?

-- Planning – Create a plan to acheive your outcomes given your current constraints.
-What do you have to do to ensure that you finish the day feeling what you want to feel?
-How resourceful and creative can you get to create a win/win for yourself?
+- Planning – Create a plan to achieve your outcomes given your current constraints.
+What do you have to do to ensure that by day end, you feel what you want to feel?
 Then schedule your most important outcomes on the calendar.

 When you schedule and start achieving your most important outcomes every day, calm, satisfaction, pride and peace of mind happen more often.
 When these moves become a habit, watch how your life can transform to something extraordinary

 Listen, these moves are not rocket science, but they do work.
 Sometimes, common sense is not common practice when there is too much noise going on in our lives.
 Try these moves for yourself and see if your quality of life improves.